On lower bounds for the distances between APN functions: Plateaued APN functions

-To provide a brief overview of this section, we study the exclude multiplicities of $\graph F$ when $F$ is a plateaued function and consider particular subclasses of plateaued functions such as AB functions, 3-to-1 plateaued functions, and quadratic APN functions.
+To provide a brief overview of this section, we study the exclude multiplicities of $\graph F$ when $F$ is a plateaued APN function and consider particular subclasses of plateaued APN functions such as AB functions, plateaued $3$-to-$1$ functions, and quadratic APN functions.